-The aim of this study was to analyze the photoprotection provided by Punica granatum seed oil nanoemulsion entrapping the polyphenol-rich ethyl acetate fraction against UVB-induced DNA damage in the keratinocyte HaCaT cell line.
+RESEARCH TITLE: Photoprotection by Punica granatum seed oil nanoemulsion entrapping polyphenol-rich ethyl acetate fraction against UVB-induced DNA damage in human keratinocyte (HaCaT) cell line

 COUNTRIES: Spain; Brazil

 CONDUCTED BY: Departament de Fisiologia, Facultat de Farmàcia, Universitat de Barcelona, Barcelona, Spain; Unidad de Toxicología y Ecotoxicología del Parc Cientific de Barcelona, Barcelona, Spain; Programa de Pós-Graduação em Farmácia, Universidade Federal de Santa Catarina,Florianópolis, Brazil

 PUBLISHED ON: Journal of Photochemistry and Photobiology B: Biology

 There has been an increase in the use of botanicals as skin photoprotective agents.
 Pomegranate (Punica granatum L.) is well known for its high concentration of polyphenolic compounds and for its antioxidant and anti-inflammatory properties.